achrinza/achrinza/README.md

 I'm Rifa.
 You can find a general self-introduction in <https://www.achrinza.com>.

-Here on GitHub, I maintain a andful of open-source projects.
+Here on GitHub, I maintain a handful of open-source projects.
 Some examples include:

 - https://github.com/loopbackio/lopoback-next - LoopBack 4
 - https://github.com/achrinza/node-ipc - `node-ipc` fork